global-asp/asp-source/en/0250_danger-of-abandoning-a-mother.md

 goat skin under a tree.
 She was unaware of what was
 going on.
-“How can we leave her on her
+"How can we leave her on her
-own?”
+own?"
 Akai wondered.

 ##
 Lodipo and his two wives loaded